ggonnella/textformats/manuals/specifications.md

 ## Definitions of kind "accepted values"

-Definitions with kind-of-definition key `accepted_values` are used to define a datatype, by which a finite (typically small) number of textual representations are used to express a finite (typically small) number of data values.
+Definitions with kind-of-definition key `values` are used to define a datatype, by which a finite (typically small) number of textual representations are used to express a finite (typically small) number of data values.

-The content of the `accepted_values` key is a list of the possible values.
+The content of the `values` key is a list of the possible values.
 Each element of the list follows the same conventions as described above for `constant`, i.e. it can be: